indomitorum/Umbrel-migration-Pi-to-NUC/README.md

 2. Connect Raspberry Pi SSD and mount it in a directory of your choice in the new machine.
 3. Create a directory to act as a mount point. sudo mkdir /media/mymountpoint. https://linuxize.com/post/how-to-mount-and-unmount-file-systems-in-linux/
 4. Copy the whole Raspberry Pi ~/umbrel directory to the new machine
-  a.
-Rsync –azhP /media/mymountpoint/umbrel/  ~/umbrel
+5. Rsync –azhP /media/mymountpoint/umbrel/  ~/umbrel
-  b.
-DO NOT forget the trailing slash on the source so that rsync does not create the source folder on the destination and only copies the directory’s files
+6. DO NOT forget the trailing slash on the source so that rsync does not create the source folder on the destination and only copies the directory’s files
-  c.
     This will take a while as it copies everything including the blockchain (2-3 hrs is not unheard of)
-5. Once its finished copying the ~/umbrel directory drom pi to new machine, check the channel.db integrity.
+7. Once its finished copying the ~/umbrel directory drom pi to new machine, check the channel.db integrity.
 From the channel.db directory (where channel.db is) in the new machine run sha256sum –c checksum.
 Output should be : OK.
 If it isn’t, DO NOT start the new machine as you can lose funds.
-6. Backup your lnd.conf for example lnd.conf_bak as we will reconfigure and delete it.
+8. Backup your lnd.conf for example lnd.conf_bak as we will reconfigure and delete it.
 7. From ~/umbrel, run: sudo rm –rf lnd/tls* && rm –f lnd/lnd.conf && sudo scripts/configure
-8.	sudo reboot
+9.	sudo reboot
-9. Add the old lnd.conf lines to the new one carefully one by one.
+10. Add the old lnd.conf lines to the new one carefully one by one.
-10.	~/umbrel/scripts/start
+11.	~/umbrel/scripts/start

 Optional